'Tis the season: Quotes from shoppers as America's biggest shopping day kicks off

 “The deals are the same online and frankly there are more of them online, so the question increasingly is why come to the mall at all?”

+“I will come to the mall, look at prices and o back and check them online.
+Prices and discounts online are competitive to what’s available in stores.”

-SHARIDA GALLOWAY, 48, SHOPPING AT A WALMART IN CHICAGO ON THANKSGIVING:
+SHARIDA GALLOWAY, 48, SHOPPING AT A WALMART (WMT.N) IN CHICAGO ON THANKSGIVING:

 “There were people here since 4 o’clock ...
 I had to wait in line to get in ...
 I feel bad.
 They should limit what people can get.
 People got six TVs in their car ... they should have set a limit, like two per family - give everyone a chance to get things.”